IlirUjkani/Ujkani-Complex-Matrix-Formula/README.md

            LAMBDA(a, COMPLEX(TAKE(a,, 1), TAKE(a,, -1)))), "Singuluar Matrix")
 )

-Below is formula for Google Sheets;
+Below is formula for Google Sheets:

 =ARRAYFORMULA(LET(
  xmat, A2:J11,